buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.8.20 =
+* Enhancement: Activity - Added hover pop-ups for improved interaction—hovering over a user's avatar now displays a user pop-up, and hovering over a group link in the feed shows a group pop-up
+* Enhancement: Activity - Enhanced the user experience with improved activity sorting and filtering functionality
+* Enhancement: Members - Introduced a new Followers page, allowing users to view a list of people following them
+* Bug: Core - Fixed an issue where display names showed as nicknames in wp-admin and caused inconsistencies between the member directory on mobile and web
+* Bug: Core - Fixed an issue where moderation component texts appeared during browser print of a LearnDash lesson with non-BuddyBoss themes
+* Bug: Elementor - Resolved an issue where the BuddyBoss Platform was restricting the display of Elementor maintenance mode content
+* Bug: Email - Resolved an issue with the recipient name token in the Activation Email Template
+* Bug: Forums - Resolved an issue where incomplete HTML tags in forum replies were breaking the page layout
+* Bug: Moderation - Resolved incorrect counts for "My Connections" and "Following" when a member is suspended

 = 2.8.10 =
 * Enhancement: Added new settings to allow admins to enable or disable member and group counts on the Members and Groups directory pages
 * Bug: Activity - Fixed an issue where email notifications were not being sent for second, third, and fourth-tier replies, ensuring all reply levels trigger email notifications